Former professional cyclist and Canadian National Champion with a decade of experience working in cycling travel.

-As an athlete, I invested my whole self but the stress built up and I endured a series of hard losses - several training accidents and the tragic death of a beloved teammate.
-At that time, I happened to stumble into a new growing market of cycling travel, not bike touring but actual road cycling.
-I met exactly the right people that helped channel my strengths into pursuing my unique and perfectly unconventional life.
+Around the same time, I happened to stumble onto a growing new market for cycling travel — not bike touring, but actual road cycling.
+I met exactly the right people to help channel my strengths into pursuing this unique and perfectly unconventional life.

 If you’ve read this far, thank you.
-I sincerely hope there’s more to come.
-The best way to stay connected is by signing up for my email newsletter below.
-Our free time is limited so I try to spend it riding rather than on social media.
-You’ll hear from me once a month about cycling, Tuscany, and everything in between.
+I sincerely hope this is just the beginning.
+The best way to stay connected is by signing up for my email newsletter.
+Once a month, you’ll hear from me about cycling, Tuscany, and everything in between.